oscarm524/Grand_View_Teaching/DATA-445/README.md

 ## Chapter 1

-This is an introductory chapter to machine learning.
+This is an introductory chapter to machine learning field.
 The following terms are defined:

     - What is machine learning?
     - How does machine learning work?